Lucky Business / Shutterstock.com

 Sergio Delle Vedove / Shutterstock.com

 And you thought coal in the stocking was bad!
-Consider that naughty children in Austria, Bavaria, Romania and elsewhere face Krampus.
+Consider that naughty children in Austria, Bavaria, Romania and elsewhere face the foreboding figure of Krampus.
 According to lore, during the Christmas season this half-goat, half-demon beast whips naughty children with chains or rope and drags them away.
 Sound scary?
 It is, and people dress up as Krampus and roam the streets to scare kids straight.

 19. New Year — Scotland